umayrh/sketchy-polytopes/README.md

 This repo contains code that is sometimes referenced in https://umayrh.wordpress.com

 > Try again.
 Fail again.
 Better again.
 Or better worse.
 Fail worse again.
 Still worse again.
 Till sick for good.
 Throw up for good.
 Go for good.
 Where neither for good.
-Good and all.
+Good and all. (_Worstward Ho_)

 ## Why mono repository?